How To Remove Blood From Pillow Case? | Stain-Busting Secrets

 Once your pillowcase is spotless again, proper care helps maintain its softness and appearance:

-• Avoid High Heat Drying: High temperatures degrade fabric fibers over time causing thinning or shrinkage.
+• Avoid High Heat Drying: High temperatures can degrade fabric fibers over time, causing thinning or shrinkage.

-• Launder Regularly But Gently: Frequent washing prevents buildup of oils that attract dirt but use mild detergents designed for delicate fabrics.
+• Launder Regularly But Gently: Frequent washing prevents buildup of oils that attract dirt, but use mild detergents designed for the fabric type.

-• Avoid Fabric Softeners On Protein-Stained Areas: Softener residues may lock in any faint remaining traces making future cleaning tougher.
+• Avoid Fabric Softeners On Protein-Stained Areas: Softener residues may make any faint remaining traces harder to treat later.

-• Smooth Out Wrinkles Before Drying: Helps pillows retain shape while reducing creases that trap dirt.
+• Smooth Out Wrinkles Before Drying: Helps pillowcases retain shape while reducing creases that trap dirt.

 These habits extend not only cleanliness but also comfort levels when resting your head each night!